-The Bridge Colour
+Bridge Colour - Scores

 The Bridge Colour reports your preferences in 4 colours.
-Your scores on these colours are calculated based on your answers in The Bridge Personality.
+Your scores on these colours are calculated based on your Jung preferences on page 11 of this report.
 The colours are: Red, Yellow, Green and Blue.
 We all use these colours to a certain amount, but you will always have a preference for 1 colour.
 The order and the level of the scores on the 4 colours determine our preferred behavior.
-Our preference for a colour is and indication of the way we think, work and communicate.
+A preference for a colour is and indication of the way you think, work and communicate.